 Without Docker there would be no DevOps.
 Docker essentially allows DevOps to run code in small isolated containers.
 That way, building services and replacing services becomes simpler than updating everything in one go (which is very non-DevOps).

 Amazon’s Lambda is an alternative to Docker that many companies use instead.
 Though it’s best to know both tools, Docker is an excellent starting point.
 You can learn Docker in just a few days.
 More than Certified offers a solid beginner’s course online for DevOps.

 During deployment, you’ll take your code from version control to users of your application.
 Automation is a key component of this step, and Jenkins is the central way to automate.

 Jenkins allows automation for all manner of tasks, including running build tests and making decisions based on whether code passes or fails the build process.
 You can also use Jenkins for more mundane purposes, like centralized management of scripts and executing commands via SSH (and other authentication pathways).

 It’s a tool to automate those frequent and boring tasks that computers can do better than even the best DevOps engineer could.
 Some companies choose CodeDeploy over Jenkins, making it another useful DevOps tool to learn.

 You can learn to use Jenkins in just a few days.
-Udemy offers a great Jenkins class online for DevOps engineers.
+More than Certified offers a great online class that bundles Terraform, Ansible and Jenkins.